-Terrorist Attack In Sweden: ISIS Sympathizers Use Truck To Mow Down European Shoppers [VIDEO]
+Terrorist Attack In Sweden: ISIS Sympathizers Use Truck To Mow Down European Shoppers [Video]

-A terrorist attack in Stockholm, Sweden left four people dead when an ISIS sympathizer drove a stolen delivery truck into a busy shopping district.
+A terrorist attack in Stockholm, Sweden, left four people dead when an ISIS sympathizer drove a stolen delivery truck into a busy shopping district.
 A security camera in a department store captured part of the attack.
-In addition to the four dead, fifteen people were injured, four are in critical condition, and one pet dog was also killed.
+In addition to the four dead, 15 people were injured, four are in critical condition, and one pet dog was also killed.

 at the scene where a truck crashed into the Ahlens department store at Drottninggatan in central #Stockholm. pic.twitter.com/foJ4GTgsSA